dhellmann/pymotw-3/source/mmap/index.rst

 .. note::

-  There are differences in the arguments and behaviors for :func:`mmap` between UNIX and Windows, which are not fully discussed here.
+  There are differences in the arguments and behaviors for :func:`mmap` between Unix and Windows, which are not fully discussed here.
 For more details, refer to the standard library documentation.

 Reading